-In 2013, we launched the Coast Capital Youth Get It Community Councils to put power in the hands of youth.
+In 2013, we launched the Coast Capital Youth Community Councils to help serve our primary trade areas: Metro Vancouver, Fraser Valley & Okanagan and Vancouver Island, with a unique purpose for the Councils to make investments recommendations for our Community Investment Grants for Youth.
 We created three regional councils each comprised of eight emerging leaders.
-Through this diverse group of young leaders, we deliver on our for youth, by youth strategy by empowering them to be the decision makers when it comes to our Community Investment Grants program.
+Through this diverse group of young leaders, we deliver on our for youth, by youth investment approach by empowering them to be the decision makers when it comes to our grant funding.

-Who better to tell us about what it’s like to be a council member than those what are currently in the role?
+Who better to tell us about what it’s like to be a council member than those who are currently in the role?
 We sat down with them to get all the details.

-A bit about the Youth Get It Community Council members
+A bit about the Youth Community Council members

-Gurjodh Mahal is on our Fraser Valley council.
+Gurjodh Mahal is on our Fraser Valley Youth Community Council.
 He loves reading novels and has proudly read the Harry Potter series over 50 times from start to finish.
 It’s a nice break from crunching numbers at his day job as a staff accountant with KPMG.

-Sarah Tremblay works part-time at a communications/PR agency and is currently working towards her Master of Public Policy from SFU.
-She is on the Metro Vancouver council.
-A fun fact about is that she’s visited 29 countries.
+Sarah Tremblay is currently working towards her Master of Public Policy from SFU.
+She has been on the Metro Vancouver Youth Community Council since 2018 and a fun fact about is that she’s visited 29 countries.

-Ashley Delgado is currently working at Coast Capital as a business banking officer and is on our Vancouver Island council.
+Ashley Delgado is currently working at Coast Capital as a Small Business Specialist and is on our Vancouver Island Youth Community Council.
 She facilitates the Junior Achievement of British Columbia’s Dollars for Sense sessions to help provide youth with the tools they need to be financially literate.

 Why did you join the council?